emard/star-tracker/README.md

 camera is pointed to another object, press SPACE to start new learning and repeat manualy centering and pressing RETURN.

+ESC returns motor to 0,0,0 position

+0 sets current position as 0,0,0

 Happy star tracking